rkaruppi/coursera-capstone/README.md

 # coursera-capstone
-this is for the courser capstone project
+this is for the coursera capstone project